jfjelstul/eulaw/README.md

 devtools::install_github("jfjelstul/eulaw")
 ```

-## Documentation

-The `eulaw` package includes comprehensive documentation.
-You can also read the documentation on the [package website](https://jfjelstul.github.io/eulaw/).
-You can use the function `search_codebook()` to read the documentation for each database.

 ## Citation

 If you use data from the `eulaw` package in a project or paper, please cite the package: